dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## TableAvailabilityProfilingChecksSpec
+## TableTimelinessProfilingChecksSpec
-Container of built-in preconfigured table availability data quality checks on a table level.
+Container of timeliness data quality checks on a table level.